Ayush-D2004/E-Commerce-Analytics/readme.md

 1. **Sales Performance & Growth**: What are the historical revenue drivers, seasonal trends, and high-value product categories?
 2. **Customer Retention**: What proportion of the customer base makes repeat purchases, and how can customers be segmented to maximize customer lifetime value (LTV)?
 3. **Fulfillment & Delivery Reliability**: How reliably are delivery promises kept across different Brazilian states, and what are the operational bottlenecks?
-4. **Impact on Customer Experience**: Does fulfillment speed and delivery delay directly influence customer review ratings?
+4. **Impact on Customer Experience**: Are fulfillment speed and delivery delays significantly associated with lower customer review scores?
 Is this relationship statistically significant?
 5. **Actionable Growth Levers**: What strategic interventions in logistics, category management, and customer marketing will yield the highest return?

 ---